-Each year, Jeff Bezos writes an open letter to Amazon's shareholders.
-Over the last two decades, these letters have become an unparalleled source of insight into how the world's richest man — and his company — think about customers, innovation, building products, and more.
+Each year, Jeff Bezos writes an open letter to Amazon’s shareholders.
+Over the last 2 decades, these letters have become an unparalleled source of insight into how the world’s richest man thinks about efficiency, online customer experience, retention, managing through crises, and more.

 Since founding Amazon in 1994, Jeff Bezos has run his company according to an unconventional set of core principles: don’t worry about competitors, don’t worry about making money for shareholders, and don’t worry about the short-term.
 Focus on the customers, and everything else will fall into place.